ibm-cloud-architecture/gse-devops/bluecompute-ce-kabanero-pipelines/README.md

 ## Create Kabanero Pipeline:
-For this activity, we will using a restructured `bluecompute-web` Github repository to use the out of the box [nodejs Appsody Stack](https://github.com/appsody/stacks/tree/master/incubator/nodejs) and [nodejs Kabanero Collection](https://github.com/kabanero-io/collections/tree/master/incubator/nodejs).
+For this activity, we will using a refactored `bluecompute-web` Github repository to use the out of the box [nodejs Appsody Stack](https://github.com/appsody/stacks/tree/master/incubator/nodejs) and [nodejs Kabanero Collection](https://github.com/kabanero-io/collections/tree/master/incubator/nodejs).

-A future post will be created to provide a guide on how to restructure existing Github repositories to use Appsody Stacks and Kabanero Collections.
+Refer to this [post](../bluecompute-ce-kabanero-pipelines/Refactor-Application-Appsody-Stack.md) on how the Bluecompute Web repository was refactored to work with the kabanero/nodejs:0.2 stack.
 An alternative option is to create a custom Appsody Stack - [link](https://appsody.dev/docs/stacks/create/).

 1. Fork the updated [BlueCompute Web repo in Appsody format](https://github.com/hollisc/refarch-cloudnative-bluecompute-web-appsody) repository.
 Browse to the BlueCompute Web repository and click on the Fork button on the top right corner.
 This will fork a repository under your own Git account.
 The original `bluecompute-web` repository is [here](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/tree/spring) for reference.
 2. Clone the git repository for the Kabanero Pipeline yamls.
 ```
-git clone git@github.ibm.com:CASE-DevOps-GSE/DevOps.git
+git clone git@github.com:ibm-cloud-architecture/gse-devops.git
 cd DevOps
 cd bluecompute-ce-kabanero-pipelines
 ```